Blackjacx/WWDC/README.md

 - **Runtime Performance**
   - Code Size
-    - Code size is the part of the app that represnts the machine code representation of the app's logic
+    - Code size is the part of the app that represents the machine code representation of the app's logic
     - Swift 5.3 is below 1.5 times the code size of Objective-C version (based on app that ships with iOS)
     - Size difference is inevitable because of Swift safety features
     - SwiftUI app binary code size can be reduced by 40% (based on MoviesSwiftUI app)